knightjdr/cmgo/README.md

 * folder `nmf/subset`

-> Subset an NMF basis (prey) matrix to only include preys enriched on in specified compartments.
+> Subset an NMF basis (prey) matrix to only include preys enriched in specified compartments.

 ### Module name: `nmf-uv`